raspibolt/raspibolt/guide/bitcoin/bitcoin-client.md

 * In your browser, open the [OpenTimestamps website](https://opentimestamps.org/){:target="_blank"}
 * In the "Stamp and verify" section, drop or upload the downloaded SHA256SUMS.ots proof file in the dotted box
 * In the next box, drop or upload the SHA256SUMS file
 * If the timestamps is verified, you should see the following message.
-The timestamp proves that the checksums file existed on the [release date](https://github.com/bitcoin/bitcoin/releases/tag/v23.0){:target="_blank"} of Bitcoin Core v23.0.
+The timestamp proves that the checksums file existed on the [release date](https://github.com/bitcoin/bitcoin/releases/tag/v
+){:target="_blank"} of Bitcoin Core v24.0.

 ![Bitcoin timestamp check](../../images/bitcoin-ots-check.PNG)